cwill-telecom/PhotoSync/README.md

 ### 2. Android — Build and install

-Open `C:\Users\whate\Desktop\PhotoSync` in Android Studio (recommended).
+Open `C:\Users\username\PhotoSync` in Android Studio (recommended).
 It handles the Gradle wrapper, SDK download, and builds automatically.

 Or build from CLI:
 ```bash